Tracker - Getting More from Membership

 Service: Information & Tracking services

 However, Frank did not know where they were staying and, as it was the start of the USA’s Thanksgiving holiday, the travel businesses that could help him were either closed or running only with a skeleton staff.
-The company had International SOS membership which could provide invaluable on-the-ground help for employees – but Frank needed to be able to contact them first.
+The company had International SOS subscription which could provide invaluable on-the-ground help for employees – but Frank needed to be able to contact them first.

-After spending 33 hours on the telephone over four days and contacting 28 travel agencies, he finally established that five employees were still in Mumbai.
+After spending 33 hours on the telephone over four days and contacting 28 travel agencies, he finally established that five employees were still in Sri-Lanka.
 Two employees had changed their hotel without informing the head office, and it took six days for Frank to contact everyone and be satisfied that they were safe.

 He was determined to introduce a better way of tracking and communicating with employees during a crisis.
-He felt that his company’s International SOS membership could be used more effectively and consulted our security experts.
+He felt that his company’s International SOS subscription could be used more effectively and consulted our security experts.

 As a result, Frank decided to implement Tracker.
 Tracker automatically provides a company and International SOS with an aggregated view of the travellers’ flight details, hotel, car rental and contact information.
 When there is an emergency, Tracker sends automatic alerts to managers on how many employees are in the country, provides travel advice and information on incident response.